Thugboy666/TLTrading/README.md

 Runs are stored under `data/state/runs/<run_id>.json`.
 Node memories persist in `data/memory/thelighttrading.db`.

 ## GUI
-Open `http://127.0.0.1:8080` to view the node graph and run the pipeline.
+Open `http://127.0.0.1:8080` (the API port) to view the node graph and run the pipeline.
 The GUI communicates with the FastAPI backend and displays last node outputs.

 ## Tests
 Run `pytest` (defaults to mock LLM mode).
 CI enforces these tests.